mieweb/docs/content/functions/document-management/send-document.md

 ## Setup involved

 1. User Permissions
-    1. "Securely Email Documents" - This is used when send documents as attachments
+    a.
+"Securely Email Documents" - This is used when send documents as attachments
 2. System Settings
-    1. "Whitelist Domains" - Used to determine if we should email a document or create a "Received Document"
+    a.
+"Whitelist Domains" - Used to determine if we should email a document or create a "Received Document"
-    2. "Default Portal" - This is used when we try to send activation codes to users, so that they can get access to the system
+    b.
+"Default Portal" - This is used when we try to send activation codes to users, so that they can get access to the system
 3. Other Configuration
-    1. "Portal Setup" chart tab - "Enable Activation Code Redemption"
+    a.
+"Portal Setup" chart tab - "Enable Activation Code Redemption"

 ![](../send-document.assets/f744157ad09a5ccd8e3615ca0c6e7caa.png)